afterlogic/aurora-module-mail-change-password-poppassd-plugin/README.md

 On the same tab, you need to provide hostname/IP and port number for connecting to POPPASSD service.

+# Development
+This repository has a pre-commit hook.
+To make it work you need to configure git to use the particular hooks folder.

+`git config --local core.hooksPath .githooks/`

 # License
 This module is licensed under AGPLv3 license if free version of the product is used or Afterlogic Software License if commercial version of the product was purchased.